 7 Key Benefits of Xylitol

-3. Safe for Diabetics: With a glycemic index of just 7, xylitol has a minimal effect on blood sugar levels, making it a safe choice for diabetics or anyone looking to maintain steady glucose levels.
+Low Glycemic Index: With a glycemic index of just 7, xylitol has a minimal effect on blood sugar levels compared to regular sugar, making it a popular choice for those looking to maintain steady glucose levels.
+Individuals managing diabetes should consult their healthcare provider about how xylitol fits into their diet.

-4. Weight Management: Xylitol contains about 40% fewer calories than regular sugar, making it an excellent choice for those pursuing weight loss or maintaining a healthy diet.
+- Weight Management: Xylitol contains about 40% fewer calories than regular sugar, making it a lower-calorie alternative to traditional sugar or maintaining a healthy diet.
 At only 2.4 calories per gram, it delivers sweetness without the calorie load.

 Is Xylitol Safe for Everyone?